williamcotton/empirical-philosophy/articles/from-prompt-alchemy-to-prompt-engineering-an-introduction-to-analytic-agumentation.md

 {answer}, all bachelors are unmarried.
 ```

-The inclusion of an optional **translation target prologue** increases the reliability of the response in the specific structure:
+The inclusion of an optional **translation prologue** increases the reliability of the response in the specific structure:

 ```
 Wait for further questions.